-The population continued to grow as what became Watervliet and then Bethlehem filled up with new tenants and other residents over the next thiry years.
+The population continued to grow as what became Watervliet and then Bethlehem filled up with new tenants and other residents over the next their years.
 As Stephen Van Rensselaer III became more and more prominent and occupied on different stages, the day-to-day operations of the manor were more administered by the Patroon's agents.
-The three decade career of Robert Dunbar, Jr., the Patroon's Agent, .atrrthirty year Technically, the manor ceased to exist following the death of Stephen Van Rensselaer III in 1839.
+The three decade career of Robert Dunbar, Jr., as the Patroon's Agent, is the most notable of these stewardships.
+Technically, the manor ceased to exist following the death of Stephen Van Rensselaer III in 1839.
 However, the Van Rensselaer family continued to live at the Manor House, the focal point of manor activity, for many years.

 The number of leases increased dramatically after the end of the Seven Years War as Stephen II and his successor, administrator and Van Rensselaer son-in-law Abraham Ten Broeck, became much more active in utilizing the potential of the land.
 New tenants of the third quarter of the eighteenth century primarily were recently arrived Europeans (many of German background) and some New Englanders.
 The map drawn by Albany surveyor John R. Bleecker in 1767 locates many of those landholders.
 After 1784, Stephen III continued to engage tenants with many of the surviving leases dating from his tenure.
 These tenants included some Europeans and old Albany people.
 But they were primarily young Yankees who had spread west out of New England!